antielektron/torch_cell_colony_detector/README.md

 ![](img/demo.png)

-This project contains a pretrained ML Model to detect wells and cell colony in multiwell plates.
+This project contains a pretrained ML Model to detect wells and cell colonies in multiwell plates.

 > Note: for a simpler version of this software, that is only based on opencv and can be run completely client side in the browser, see: https://github.com/antielektron/cell_colony_detector